 BT has more bundled call options, and takes the win.

 Joining BT gives you loads of perks, but it has one heck of an extra in BT Sport.
 Every broadband package gets BT Sport Lite as standard to watch online and via the BT Sport smartphone app.
 That gives you BT Sport 1 - enough to watch BT's Premier League football coverage and Aviva Premiership rugby.
 If you want more sports channels, to get BT's exclusive Champions League coverage, you'll need to upgrade to the full BT Sport package or get a broadband and TV bundle.

 Other useful extras include free access to BT's massive network of Wi-Fi hotspots, free BT Cloud online storage, and network-level security, which blocks off sites that are considered harmful - think viruses, phishing attacks and other such scams.
 Parental controls are also available, to block sites containing pornography or other potentially harmful content.

 If you want a full internet security package, you can also add BT NetProtect Plus, which helps protect computers from viruses and spyware.
-It's included in the unlimited BT fibre and Unlimited Broadband packages.
+It's included in the unlimited BT Infinity and Unlimited Broadband extra packages.
 Otherwise, you need to add it on for an additional charge each month.